willchertoff/willchertoff/pages/willchertoff-photos/index.md

 This time I started my development process with a simple question.
 When looking at a collection of photos, what do I expect?.
 Or, what feels natural?

-In terms of performance, I optimized my React Image component to load the image into the dom with a trick I learned from 'BLAHAHAAH'
+In terms of performance, I optimized my React Image component to load the image into the dom with the trick below.

 ```javascript
 class Image extends Component {